Kenneth Farrow (American football)

+Early life

+Farrow attended and played high school football at L. D. Bell High School.

 College career

 2011

 Farrow began attending the University of Houston in 2011 and subsequently redshirted his first year and did not play.

 2012

 The following year, he was slated as the backup behind Charles Sims.
-On October 6, 2012, he carried the ball 8 times for 85 yards and scored his first career rushing touchdown against North Texas.
-On October 27, 2012, he received his first career start against UTEP and finished the 45-35 victory with 8 carries for 28-yards.
-He finished his second season at Houston with 86 carries for 466 rushing yards and two touchdowns while playing in 13 games and starting 3 of them.
+On October 6, 2012, he carried the ball eight times for 85 yards and scored his first career rushing touchdown against North Texas.
+On October 27, 2012, he received his first career start against UTEP and finished the 45–35 victory with eight carries for 28 yards.
+He finished his second season at Houston with 86 carries for 466 rushing yards and two touchdowns while playing in 13 games and starting three of them.

 2013

 With Sims transferring out to West Virginia, Farrow became the de facto starter to begin the 2013 season.
 He opened the season rushing for a season-high 97-yards on 20 carries against Southern.
-The following week, he had 9 rushing attempts for 78 rushing yards during a Week 2 victory over Temple.
-He missed Weeks 3 and 4 due to a lower leg injury but returned during Week 5 and had 15 carries for 33 rushing yards and two touchdowns in a game against Temple.
+The following week, he had nine rushing attempts for 78 rushing yards during a Week 2 victory over Temple.
+He missed Weeks 3 and 4 due to a lower leg injury but returned during Week 5 and had 15 carries for 33 rushing yards and two touchdowns in a game against Memphis.
 He finished his sophomore season with 103 rushing attempts for 514 rushing yards and six rushing touchdowns while starting 11 of 13 games he appeared in.
-Farrow also managed to make 24 catches for 113 receiving yards and one touchdown during his third season with Houston.
+Farrow managed to make 24 catches for 113 receiving yards and one touchdown during his third season with Houston.